LiangGeorge/mks66-finalproject/README.md

 # Features
 * Reimplementing basic 3D shapes into the graphics engine which will include at least boxes and spheres.
 * The primary focus of our project will be implementing ray tracing.
+* Creating an animation that demonstrates how ray tracing affects lighting.